Our Favorite Things

 Mercados

-Mercado Benito Juarez- Everthing Oxacaqueno!- clothing, shoes, baskets, bags, textiles
+Mercado Benito Juarez- Everything Oxacaqueno!- clothing, shoes, baskets, bags, textiles

-Mercado Viente de Noviembre- Mostly food- visit the Passillo de Humo for lunch.
+Mercado Veinte de Noviembre- Mostly food- visit the Passillo de Humo for lunch

 Non-Profits doing Terrific Work